deficollective/defiscan/src/content/protocols/uniswap-v3-polygon.md

 ## Upgradeability

-Two potential upgrades can be implemented for the contracts deployed on Arbitrum that comprise the Uniswap V3 deployment:
+Two potential upgrades can be implemented for the contracts deployed on Polygon that comprise the Uniswap V3 deployment:

 1. Adjusting the Fee Parameter
 2. Updating the `NonFungibleTokenPositionDescriptor` Implementation (via the proxy upgradeable pattern)